 Grace and Ben have been together since they were teenagers.
 They've spent their entire adult life together, happy in the small southern California beach town they call home; until one day Ben comes home and tells Grace he's leaving.
 Now Grace is left wondering what happened to her life, to her home, and when exactly did things start to go so wrong.

 On a sunny, summer day, a young boy and his father assemble the ingredients for a homemade pizza.
 From gathering fresh garden herbs to rolling out the dough for a crust to spreading on sauce and cheese, this picture book leads young chefs step-by-step through the process of making a favorite meal.
 A pizza recipe completes this appealing preschool offering

 In the post nuclear war era, the United States of America is torn into multiple regions, colonies, and groups.
 All claiming the land for themselves and attempting to begin a civilization with their own rules, ignoring the laws and formation of the American country they resided in prior to the war.
 The War for the Wasteland has begun

 The Life of a U.S. Air Force Firefighter 1960-1980

-A riveting account of the daily life of a military firefighter; often the mundane daily routine of training and housekeeping is punctuated with tragedy and unusual accounts of fire and rescue incidents.
-A chronology of a 20-year career.
+Ron Fink's memoir is the story of the daily life of a military firefighter.
+The mundane daily routine of training and housekeeping is punctuated with tragedy and unusual accounts of fire and rescue incidents.

 In this mystery a body impaled on a stake in a hidden canyon on a mountain top in southern Utah suggests a bizarre sacrificial rite.
 In pursuit of his investigation Zack Tolliver must face a secret society of Fundamentalist Mormons, a legendary Native American man-beast, a corrupt sheriff’s department, and the massive political power of a Mormon controlled state intent upon maintaining a century of hidden secrets